Power-Law Inflation Survives Observational Constraints

-Using Eqs.~\ref{eq:ns} and~\ref{eq:r}, the scalar spectral index and the tensor-to-scalar ratio for different values of $\omega$ and $\lambda$ are calculated.
-Figure~\ref{tu1} compares these calculations with the most recent observational constraints from Planck 2018~($n_s = 0.9649 \pm 0.0042$~\cite{Planck2018}) and BICEP/Keck 2021~($r < 0.036$ at 95\% confidence level~\cite{BK2021}).
-This demonstrates that there exists a parameter space that satisfying the observational constraints.
+Using Eqs.~\eqref{eq:ns} and~\eqref{eq:r}, the scalar spectral index and the tensor-to-scalar ratio for different values of $\omega$ and $\lambda$ are calculated.
+Figure~\ref{tu1} compares these calculations with the most recent observational constraints from Planck 2018 data~($n_{\mathrm{s}} = 0.9649 \pm 0.0042$~\cite{Planck2018}) and a combination of BICEP/Keck 2018 and Planck PR4 data~($r < 0.032$ at 95\% C.L.~\cite{Tristram:2021tvh, Tristram:2020wbi, BICEP:2021xfz}).
+This demonstrates that there exists a parameter space that satisfies the observational constraints.
+The apparent double-valued behavior for $C>0$ arises because $n_{\rm s}$ is a complicated, non-monotonic function of $\omega$.
+Different values of $\omega$ may correspond to the same $n_{\rm s}$.
+Each branch corresponds to a different $\omega$, and within the current theoretical framework there is no strong reason to prefer one branch over the other.
+The choice of branch would ultimately depend on more precise future observational constraints.

-The observational constraints on $n_s$ and $r$ impose tight restrictions on the model parameters, often requiring high-precision tuning.
-For example, a finely tuned parameter set $(\lambda, \omega) = (0.040\pm0.001,\, 0.027\pm0.001)$ yields $(n_s, r) = (0.9700\pm 0.0064,\, 0.012\pm0.001)$, where the uncertainty of $n_s$ is already larger than that of experimental measurements.
-Around this parameter space, we derive an approximate expression for the number of e-foldings, and subsequently demonstrate that $\omega$ represents an attractor solution, although it has been implicitly defined in Eq.~\ref{zd2}.
+The observational constraints on $n_{\rm s}$ and $r$ impose tight restrictions on the model parameters, often requiring high-precision tuning.
+For example, a finely tuned parameter set $(\lambda, \omega) = (0.040\pm0.001,\, 0.027\pm0.001)$ yields $(n_{\rm s}, r) = (0.9700\pm 0.0064,\, 0.012\pm0.001)$, where the uncertainty of $n_{\mathrm{s}}$ is already larger than that of experimental measurements.
+Around this parameter space, we derive an approximate expression for the number of e-foldings, and subsequently demonstrate that $\omega$ represents an attractor solution, although it has been implicitly defined in Eq.~\eqref{zd2}.
 Assuming the stable point is $\omega = \frac{\lambda}{\sqrt{2}}$, the range of values for $w$ during inflation is between $[0.027,\,\frac{0.040}{\sqrt{2}}]$, which leads to

-Consequently, the e-foldings in Eq.~\ref{er2} is approximated to be
+Consequently, the e-foldings in Eq.~\eqref{er2} is approximated to be

 In typical studies, the behavior of $\delta H$ is examined to determine whether the solution is an attractor, but this approach is not convenient in this work.
-The relationship of $\delta w$ is instead analyzed.
-Note that $w$ and $H$ are related through Eq.~\ref{zy3} and $\delta w$ decreases synchronously with $\delta H$, making $\omega$ an equally valid indicator of attractor behavior.
+The $\delta w$ is instead analyzed.
+According to Eq.~\eqref{zy3}, $\delta w$ decreases synchronously with $\delta H$, making $\omega$ an equally valid indicator of attractor behavior.

-From the equation of motion, Eq.~\ref{zd2}, one can derive the differential relation for $\omega$:
+From the equation of motion, Eq.~\eqref{zd2}, one can derive the differential relation for $\omega$:

 Solving the above equation yields the evolution of $\omega$